DataDog/datadog-ci/src/commands/react-native/README.md

-# React-native command
+## Overview

-Upload React Native sourcemaps to Datadog to un-minify your errors.
+To un-minify errors, upload your React Native source maps to Datadog.

 ## Setup